Professor Marnie Campbell

 - Martin, Ross (in progress, University of Waikato).
 In pursuit of large scale remote sensing of extent and condition of seagrass (Zostera muelleri) and associated estuarine vegetation communities.

-- Rodriguez, Paola (in progress, transferred to University of Waikato).
+- Rodriguez, Paola (submitted, transferred to University of Waikato).
 Value and risk mapping.
 Creating effective conservation and resource management tools.

 - Erikson, Kevin (under examination, Central Queensland University).
 Australia's Marine Ornamental Biosecurity Program, with emphasis on Queensland: Improving protection from imported marine ornamental fish, invertebrates, algae, and seagrasses.